praveen-me/git-info/README.md

 # Git User Info
-This project uses only React.
-Where you can search info about a github user.
+This project uses only **React**.
+Where you can search info about a github user and take the major information about that user.

 Check out the live demo -> https://github-user-info.herokuapp.com/#